Mexico to reserve future lithium production for government - KESQ

 Because it changes the Constitution, the bill requires a two-thirds majority and approval from a majority of state legislatures.

-“This bill establishes that only the government will be able to mine lithium,” López Obrador said.
-“That is, all the lithium in the nation’s soils, in our territory, belongs to Mexicans, the nation.”

-However, Secretary of the Interior Adán López Hernández said that the eight concessions for mining lithium that have already been granted in Mexico would be respected, as long as they are well on the way to producing the metal, which is used in batteries.
+The Secretary of the Interior, Adán López Hernández, said that the eight concessions for mining lithium that have already been granted in Mexico would be respected, as long as they are well on the way to producing the metal, which is used in batteries.

 López Hernández said it appears only one private mining company meets those criteria.